Squazel/homeassistant-fibaro-intercom/custom_components/fibaro_intercom/frontend/README.md

-# FIBARO Intercom Custom Card
+# FIBARO Intercom Card

-A custom Lovelace card for the FIBARO Intercom integration that provides a unified interface for camera viewing and relay control.
+A custom Lovelace card for FIBARO Intercom that wraps the native `picture-glance` card with predefined relay controls and sensible defaults.

 ## Quick Start